How to Calibrate Blood Pressure Monitor

 5. Validate the Calibration

 After making adjustments, you should take many measurements to ensure accuracy.
-Check these readings against the device used to measure reference devices and confirm the correct calCalibrationf.
-If the outcomes are incongruous, continue the calCalibrationocedure.
+Check these readings against the device used to measure reference devices and confirm the correct calibration.
+If the outcomes are incongruous, continue the calibration procedure.

 6. Record and Monitor

 Record the dates of the calibration and the adjustments that you make.
 Please keep calibration blood pressure readings to ensure their accuracy.
-If you see any noticeable deviations or changes, consider reconfiguring the device or talking with a medical competent.
+If you notice any significant deviations or changes, consider reconfiguring the device or consulting a medical professional.

 Do I know if my blood pressure monitor is accurate?